- What is a mammogram?

-The breast has more areas of fibrous and glandular tissue (from 51 to 75%) that are found throughout the breast.
-This can make it hard to see small masses
+The breast has more areas of fibrous and glandular tissue that are found throughout the breast.
+This can make it hard to see small masses.

-In some states, women whose mammograms show BI-RADS 3 or 4 for breast density must be told that they have “dense breasts” in the summary of the mammogram report that is sent to patients (sometimes called the lay summary).
+In some states, women whose mammograms show heterogeneously dense or extremely dense breasts must be told that they have “dense breasts” in the summary of the mammogram report that is sent to patients (sometimes called the lay summary).
 The language used is mandated by law, and may say something like, “Your mammogram shows that your breast tissue is dense.
 Dense breast tissue is common and is not abnormal.
 However, dense breast tissue can make it harder to evaluate the results of your mammogram and may also be associated with an increased risk of breast cancer.
 This information about the results of your mammogram is given to you to raise your awareness and to inform your conversations with your doctor.
 Together, you can decide which screening options are right for you.
 A report of your results was sent to your physician.”